The Montaukett tribe originally occupied this area of Long Island. We humbly acknowledge the ancestral homelands on which we gather.

 In 1972, Andy Warhol and filmmaker Paul Morrissey, purchased a neighboring seafront property and frequented Deep Hollow Ranch.
 Warhol’s aura drew the likes of Elizabeth Taylor and Richard Avedon to what is known locally as “The End of the World.”

 Today, The Ranch is attuned to its agricultural heritage.
-The twenty-six acre property continues to care for horses and cattle, and is dedicated to maintaining the local ecosystem.
+The twenty-six acre property continues to operate as a training center and breeding site for competition grade cutting horses that travel and compete around the country in the sport’s most prestigious competitions.